osg-htc/user-school-2023/docs/materials/software/part5-ex1-prepackaged.md

 Wrapper Script
 --------------

 Now that we've created our portable installation, we need to write a script that opens and uses the installation, similar to the process we used in a [previous exercise](../part4-ex2-wrapper).
-These steps should be performed back on the submit server (`learn.chtc.wisc.edu`).
+These steps should be performed back on the submit server (`ap1.facility.path-cc.io`).

 1. Create a script called `run_hmmer.sh`.